Nicolas Babin: Consulting (2017-)

 In March 2017, Nicolas Babin founded his own company Babin Business Consulting, specialized in consulting, marketing, innovations and business development, which he presides since then.

 Nicolas Babin is also the cofounder of Mirambeau AppCare, which product includes DiabiLive, an app allowing diabetics to better cope with their disease, thanks to a personalized monitoring of food and exercise, an optimized insuline dosage management and also a panic button in case of emergency.
 He also manages the international development of this app, notably in the United States, where they are waiting the Food and Drug Administration authorization to be available, but also in Japan, in Canada or in the United Arab Emirates, where it was notably showcased in the Arab Health trade show.
 Diabilive won several prizes including the French Concours Lépine, rewarding innovation in 2016, as well as the Consumer Electronics Show Innovation Award in 2018.
 In addition to diabetes, Nicolas Babin is looking to expand this concept to others debilitating diseases.

 Since 2020, Babin works as a consultant for several companies, like Huawei, Google or IBM, as a specialist in all matters concerning artificial intelligence or 5G.
 He is also a regular participant in international conferences on those topics, as well as gamification, digital disruption and leadership.
 He is appointed Digital Ambassador for the European Commission in 2023, joining other European specialists focusing on digital transition.

 Other professional activities

 Nicolas Babin also gave lectures related to marketing and gamification at Epitech or at KEDGE Business School.

 During the third edition of the Digital week in Bordeaux in 2013, Nicolas Babin participated as a lecturer about gamification.
 Nicolas Babin also writes articles for websites like Gladiacteur or IndieWatch, specialized in marketing and gaming.

-In August 2017, he founded with his wife a company specialized in real estate in Bordeaux.
+In August 2017, he founded with his wife a company specialized in real estate in Arcachon.
+Babin is also strongly committed to the preservation of Arcachon's seafront, having notably served as president of a specialized association dedicated to promoting the city's cultural heritage and landscapes.

-Following the 25th of April 2019 general assembly, Nicolas Babin has been elected president of the ASSA (Arcachon site for the preservation of building and environment) in France.

 During the COVID-19 pandemic, he wrote a book, dealing with the evolution of technologies from the end of the eighties to today.